volatilityfoundation/volatility3/doc/source/Linux.rst

 Example 1
 ~~~~~~~~~

 In this example we will be using memory dump from Insomni'hack teaser 2020 CTF.
-Challenge name Getdents, you can find the memory dump
+Challenge name Getdents.
-in the link `here <https://www.mediafire.com/file/5n0khasfir0wpsv/memory_challenge.zip/file>`_ .
 We will limit the discussion to memory forensics with volatility3 and not extend to other parts of the challenges.
 I'd like to say thanks to `stuxnet <https://github.com/stuxnet999/>`_ for providing this memory dump and `writeup <https://stuxnet999.github.io/insomnihack/2020/09/17/Insomihack-getdents.html>`_.